Tag Archives: Jon Langford

 Here are some of the other highlights of the issue, with Dead Fred taking on a handy new hobby, in The Sekret Diary ov Hadrian Vile the young lad’s completely normal pastimes get him into trouble, Rubbish Man uses some of his memorable superpowers to great effect and in the strangely named Blow Peter co-editor Tony Husband takes aim at the very random things the programme would’ve built and encouraged their young viewers to copy.

 I remember versions of this on children’s television at the time.
 The correct spelling is “zoetrope”, originally named when its inventor William E. Lincoln took the Greek words meaning ‘Wheel of Life’ to describe his new toy, which produced animated drawings before the days of film.
 As Frank explains, once assembled and spun the user looks through the holes, each one flicking by to show the frame on the opposite side, one by one.
-When spun quickly this gives the illusion of motion and it’s surprising good, as I found out when I built it recently.
+When spun quickly this gives the illusion of motion and it’s surprisingly good, as I found out when I built it recently.

-With the zoetrope, a cut-out stage and finger puppets depicting Uncle Pigg, Snatcher Sam and Mary Lighthouse, as well as a DIY Harry the Head which involved cutting out his features and gluing them to a pink balloon, there wouldn’t be much left of this issue if we’d actually created everything included!
+With the zoetrope, a cut-out stage and finger puppets depicting Uncle Pigg, Snatcher Sam and Mary Lighthouse, as well as a DIY Harry the Head which involved cutting out his features and gluing them to a pink balloon, there wouldn’t be much left of this issue if we’d actually created everything included.
 I don’t remember doing any of them, or indeed any of the board games or other models which required cutting my precious OiNKs.
 I may not have stored them in big plastic tubs away from sunlight, but I didn’t cut any of them up!
 Well, apart from coupons for the merchandise, of course.

 Always a great character with consistently funny strips, Jeremy Banx‘s Burp was hitting a stride about this time in OiNK’s run that would continue without faltering all the way to the end of the weeklies when he’d disappear from the comic.
 Between now and then he’d even get a few two-page strips and some stories so surreal they could make Jeremy’s other regular character, Mr Big Nose look positively sane (almost).
 This issue’s strip is a favourite of mine and shows just how out of control things can get in a Burp story.